Advisory Committee

 In addition to writing extensively on representation of children, Judge Bohr is nationally known for her commitment to mentoring future leaders by designing and teaching training programs for judges and lawyers on children’s rights.
 She has served in leadership roles in the Minnesota Asian Pacific American Bar Association, the National Asian Pacific American Women’s Forum, PBS Undertold Stories, and the Coalition of Asian American Leaders.
 View full biography

 A retired research molecular biologist from the University of Minnesota, Pearl Lam Bergad has been an active volunteer in the Asian community of the Twin Cities, particularly in the arts and Chinese senior affairs.
 In 1995 she initiated efforts to commission new chamber music works to commemorate World War II in Asia.
 The resulting world premiere of Hún Qiáo [Bridge of Souls], A Concert of Remembrance and Reconciliation, was presented by the Chamber Music Society of Minnesota and featured cellist Yo-Yo Ma.
-In 2002 she was honored by President George W. Bush for her many volunteer activities, and subsequently she received an Outstanding Achievement Award from the College of Biological Sciences at the University of Minnesota and a lifetime achievement award from the Council of Asian Pacific Minnesotans.
+In 2002 she was honored by President George W. Bush for her many volunteer activities, and subsequently received an Outstanding Achievement Award from the College of Biological Sciences at the University of Minnesota and a lifetime achievement award from the Council of Asian Pacific Minnesotans.
 In 2022 she received a Distinguished Achievement Award from Carleton College, and the College of Biological Sciences at the University of Minnesota named its eighth undergraduate Guild in her honor.
-Since its founding, she has served as the volunteer Executive Director of the Chinese Heritage Foundation.
+From its founding in 2004 to 2025, she served as the volunteer Executive Director of the Chinese Heritage Foundation.
+Since then she has remained the grants administrator of the Foundation.

 Ida Lano has been a member and volunteer of the Chinese Heritage Foundation for many years.
 Her parents, Robert Wen-Hua (deceased), and Jean (deceased) Chang were dear friends of CHF founder, Ming Tchou and her husband Dr. M. F. Tchou.
 Growing up in Minnesota, Ida had felt that there was a lack of information on Chinese culture.
 She joined CHF because she subscribed to its mission of bringing meaningful cultural interactions and activities to all Minnesotans A Passage to China, a signature outreach event of CHF for many years, was a clear example of bringing Chinese culture to a mainstream audience.